Uday-Kalla/Sample_Ref_Project/README.md

 # Sample_Ref_Project
-This repository as the link of other projects and sample design data
+> This repository as the link's of sample DevOps projects.
+Practice them in the future